OSVR/OSVR-Docs/Device-Descriptor-Practices.md

 While not all descriptors are guaranteed to be of the highest theoretical purity, they do give an indication of existing practice, especially when multiple descriptors are considered.

 See <http://osvr.github.io/compatibility/> for a syndicated/aggregated list of device compatibility that includes links to the device descriptors associated with each entry.

+## Use the Device Descriptor Editor at least as a validation step.
+While it's not a perfect editor (it's mainly auto-generated based on the JSON Schema) and you might prefer composing your descriptor in a text or JSON editor of your choosing, do at least run your descriptor through the web-based Device Descriptor editor to clean up formatting, easily update the timestamp, and catch some classes of typos.

+<http://tools.getosvr.org/json-editor/> is the live version.

+If you'd like to help make it better, the source is at <https://github.com/OSVR/OSVR-JSON-Editor>